|

 Another slave was leaving the house, carrying a basket of food.

-Could this be breakfast? wondered Wolfram.
+Can this be breakfast? he wondered.

 The slave crossed the road and approached him, smiling.
-Yes,

-as any.
+to stay as any.
 And My Lady may be back later.

 Rihat: the House of Healing